kenethyf/kenethyf/readme.md

 ### Hi there, I'm Kenedy 👋

-I live on Recife, Brazil and work at NEUROTECH.
+I live on Recife, Brazil and work at Neurotech.

 Computer Science (UFRPE)